-What began as a plucky upstart breaking away from the traditional mould in Suzi Kerr's house in Island Bay, is now a mature and well-respected organisation that attracts top Kiwi and international talent: Adam Jaffe was previously on the faculty of Harvard and Brandeis Universities in the United States, a Senior Economist for the U.S. President’s Council of Economic Advisors, and a member of the UN climate-change organisation awarded the 2007 Nobel Peace Prize.
-Senior Fellow Arthur Grimes is the former Chair of the Reserve Bank of New Zealand.
+Our previous director and current Senior Research Associate, Adam Jaffe, was previously on the faculty of Harvard and Brandeis Universities in the United States, a Senior Economist for the U.S. President’s Council of Economic Advisors, and a member of the UN climate-change organisation awarded the 2007 Nobel Peace Prize.
+Current Executive Director, John McDermott was previously the Assistant Governor of the Reserve Bank of New Zealand, where Senior Fellow Arthur Grimes was the former Chair.

 Motu Research’s importance to Aotearoa New Zealand public policy is underscored by those who have served on the Motu Board.
 These include the highly-respected Treasury economist Grant Scobie, former Prime Minister Sir Geoffrey Palmer, former Telecom CEO Sir Roderick Deane, journalist and political commentator Colin James, and Dr John Hay, former CE of Engineers for Social Responsibility Inc., and current Chair of the MBIE Science Board.
 The current Board Chair is Jo Wills.